drolsen/postcss-in-out/README.md

 ### How it works
 By default PostCSS compilations happen at a per-css-file context, not a global full-sheet context.
-This means you can't define variables, mixins, methods etc. to be global across your source css files.
+This means you can't define variables, mixins, methods etc. to be used global across all your source css files.

 With PostCSSInOut however, you are now offered both `preBuild` and `postBuild` context hooks!
 By leveraging these two context hooks, developers can define what custom (or community) PostCSS plugins/features ought to be globally available to source css files.

-For instance, without PostCSSInOut; sharing :root {} variables across two files would be done in one of two ways:
+For instance, without PostCSSInOut; sharing `:root {...}` variables across two files would be done in one of two ways:
 - Create a file system hierarchy CSS of import order that emphasis variables first.
 - Import file A into file B, to use file A's variables within file B.